cvut/javascript/README.md

 ## Object Literals

 Instantiate using the egyptian notation `{}`.
-Use factories instead of constructors, here's a proposed pattern for you to implement objects in general.
+Use factories instead of constructors, here’s a proposed pattern for you to implement objects in general.

 ```js
 function util (options) {